chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 2. While restoring the backup if an error related to backup directory occurs like
 > **Error in Automate node:** failed to create snapshot repository: Elasticsearch repository create request failed for repo**
 > OR
-> **Error in Opensearch node:** /mnt/automate_backups/backups/automate-elasticsearch-data/chef-automate-*-service] doesn't match any of the locations specified by path.repo
+> **Error in OpenSearch node:** /mnt/automate_backups/backups/automate-elasticsearch-data/chef-automate-*-service] doesn't match any of the locations specified by path.repo

 please re-check your EFS backup configuration for the Automate and OpenSearch node, click [here](/automate/ha_backup_restore_file_system/#configuration-for-automate-node-from-provision-host) to know more.